Notetaking Services

 Student Notetakers:

 Students interested in being notetakers should contact the note taking coordinator within the first two weeks of each term and within one week of summer session.
-If you are contacted by phone or email, you should respond as quickly as possible.
-Any lapse in communication and notes may make you ineligible for compensation.
+Prompt correspondence is important as positions can be highly sought after.

 Compensation: